Tharun9247/FinderMatch_RAG/docs/design-note.md

 7. Conclusion

 FounderMatch RAG is designed to bridge the gap between natural language queries and structured founder data.
 By combining embeddings, keyword boosts, and TF-IDF fallback, the system delivers transparent, explainable, and highly relevant matches for startup teams and investors.

+--->AI-Assisted Parts in FounderMatch RAG

+AI-assisted: Functions for embeddings, TF-IDF fallback, search scoring, snippet generation, and docstrings/comments.
+AI helped draft some code logic and layout suggestions.

+Manually implemented: Dataset creation (founders.csv, embeddings.json), integrating AI-generated functions into the Streamlit app, deployment on Streamlit Cloud, API key management, UI testing, and styling tweaks.

+Summary: AI acted as a coding assistant, but all critical integration and deployment steps were done manually.